Catholic Church in Nepal: Origins

-Mission Sui Iuris 1983-1996
+Mission sui iuris (1983-1996)

 The Catholic Mission was established in 1983 with territory taken from Patna diocese in India and entrusted to the care of the Jesuits.
 The Apostolic Vicar, Anthony Sharma, spent Easter day in 1986 in a police station for preaching to non-Christian relatives of some of the faithful attending church with them.
 Conversion to Christianity was forbidden by law, and was reiterated by the 1990 constitution that created a multi-party democracy.
 Since 1990, the law had not been enforced.

+Caritas Nepal was founded in 1990 by the local Catholic Church to support the most vulnerable members of society, particularly in response to natural disasters or other emergency situations.

 In 1992 the Church of the Assumption, a new church built with its name hearkening back to the original Assumption church, was officially recognized.
 In 1996 the Mission was elevated to the rank of Apostolic Prefecture.

-Apostolic Prefecture 1996-2007
+Apostolic Prefecture (1996-2007)

 Before King Gyanendra was stripped of his powers by the Constituent Assembly, which had been elected to produce a new constitution, there had been hope of official recognition by the state since the king was educated at a Catholic school (St Joseph' College, Darjeeling) and was a pupil of the then Apostolic Vicar, Nepalese Jesuit Bishop Anthony Sharma.

 In May 2006, church leaders welcomed the parliamentary declaration that Nepal is now a "secular state," a change from what had been the only officially Hindu country in the world.
 The first open air Christian musical program was hosted to celebrate the beginning of religious freedom for the first time in Nepal's history.
 A convent was inaugurated along with a training center in western Nepal in June 2006, a first for western Nepal.
 Six Nepalese youths went to World Youth Day 2005 in Cologne, Germany.
 In a display of inter-religious cooperation, the Olympic torch was brought to the top of the sacred mountain of Makalu, having been blessed by both Pope Benedict XVI and the Dalai Lama.

 On February 10, 2007, Pope Benedict XVI raised the status of the missionary jurisdiction to an apostolic vicariate.
 While remaining exempt (directly subject to the Holy See, not part of any ecclesiastical province), the pre-diocesan jurisdiction for Nepal is since entitled to a titular bishop.